JoshuaDoes/goscp-server/README.md

 - Username changing
 - Graceful disconnects
 - Message of the Day
+- Getting user info
+- RAW opcode implementation (allows for file transfers, pinging other clients, client-side plugin communication with other clients, etc)

+## What's new compared to the official kSoft kChat server?
+- User authentication via password to keep your username safe
+- Multiple sessions per user
+- Pending private messages so your friends can tell you something important while you're offline

 ## What's left?
-- RAW opcode implementation (allows for file transfers, client-side plugin communication with other users, etc)
 - Admin and root authentication support
 - Kicking/banning users by username or IP
 - Pinging users at a set interval